Which Hill’s Prescription Diet Z/D Dry Recipes Get

 Hill’s Prescription Diet Z/D Canine Dog Food is not rated due to its intentional therapeutic design.

-The Hill’s Prescription Diet Z/D Canine product line includes two dry dog foods, each designed to help with the support of pets with skin or food sensitivities.
+The Hill’s Prescription Diet Z/D Canine product line includes the two dry dog foods listed below.
+Each is designed to help with the support of pets with skin or food sensitivities.